Katembe: Administrative subdivisions

 Maputo (of which Katembe is a component), is divided into seven main administrative divisions.
 Each of these consists of several smaller city quarters or bairros.
 Katembe is an urban district and is a component of the city of Maputo.
-Its administrative divisions include Gwachene, Chale, Inguice, Xamissava, and Inkassane.
+Its administrative divisions include Gwachene, Chali, Inguice, Xamissava, and Inkassane.

 Population

-In 2018, the population of Katembe urban district was estimated at approximately 25,000 people, mainly of the Tembe ethnic lineage, who are closely related to the Swazi royal lineage and the Tsonga people of Maputaland, in South Africa.
+In 2024, the population of Katembe urban district was estimated at approximately 30,285 people, mainly of the Tembe ethnic lineage, who are closely related to the Swazi royal lineage, the Zulu people and the Tsonga people of Maputaland, in South Africa.

+Culture

+Tembe–Swazi cultural connections

+Katembe retains cultural ties with the Tembe people and the Swazi monarchy.
+It is one of the traditional locations associated with the Incwala ceremony, during which emissaries from Eswatini collect water symbolising unity between land and ancestral authority.

+Local traditions

+The district is home to artistic and cultural expressions typical of southern Mozambique, including dance, music, wood carving, and community rituals linked to coastal life.
+Katembe’s cultural identity is shaped by its mixture of Tembe heritage and its proximity to the urban centre of Maputo.

+Notable people

+One of the most prominent figures associated with Katembe is the poet Carolina Noémia Abranches de Sousa Soares, known as Noémia de Sousa (1926–2002).
+Born in Catembe of mixed Portuguese, Bantu and other ancestries, she became a leading voice in Mozambique’s anti-colonial literary movement and is often referred to as the “mother of Mozambican poets”.
+Her work, written largely in the late 1940s and early 1950s and associated with the Moçambicanidade current, explored themes of African identity, resistance and cultural pride, and has been widely anthologised in Lusophone and African literary collections.